nerves-livebook/nerves_livebook/README.md

 NERVES_WIFI_FORCE    | wifi_force            | Set to `true` to always set WiFi credentials on boot even if other ones were previously set
 NERVES_WIFI_PASSPHRASE | wifi_passphrase     | A WiFi passphrase to use if WiFi hasn't been configured NERVES_WIFI_SSID     | wifi_ssid             | A WiFi SSID to use if WiFi hasn't been configured

+## License

+Copyright (C) 2021 Frank Hunleth

+    Licensed under the Apache License, Version 2.0 (the "License");
+    you may not use this file except in compliance with the License.
+    You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

+    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+    See the License for the specific language governing permissions and limitations under the License.